 I am a Co-Investigator for the Solar Wind Plasma Analyser (SWA) instrument on board ESA’s Solar Orbiter spacecraft.
-Solar Orbiter will launch in 2020 and explore the inner heliosphere and its connection with the Sun in great detail.
-The SWA instrument suite will measure the in-situ properties of protons, electrons, alpha particles, and heavy ions with unprecedented resolution and quality.
+Solar Orbiter launched in February 2020 and explores the inner heliosphere and its connection with the Sun in great detail.
+The SWA instrument suite measures the in-situ properties of protons, electrons, alpha particles, and heavy ions with unprecedented resolution and quality.
 Here is some of the media coverage that the launch of Solar Orbiter generated with my involvement:

 - wired.com: Europe’s Solar Orbiter Begins Its Journey to the Sun